 With such a unique diversity, Alabama offers spectacular Biking Trails.

 Top 3 Bike Trails In Alabama

 1. Forever Wild Trails

 The bike trails in Alabama list starts with Forever Wild Trails, located at Beaver Creek Trails, Dothan in Alabama.
-It is a 10-mile long trail system with 6 separate trail loops.
-These loops stay connected through bridges.
+It is a 10-mile-long trail with 6 separate trail loops, which stay connected through bridges.